Meet the judges for The Filipino Times Watchlist: Top Engineers and Architects in the Middle East Summit and Awards 2025 - The Filipino Times

 Engr.
 Sheryl G. De La Peña

 Engr.
 Sheryl G. De La Peña is a PMP-certified professional, ASEAN Engineer, and life member of the Philippine Institute of Civil Engineers-UAE (PICE-UAE) whose expertise has left a lasting mark on the UAE’s construction landscape, holding 18 years of experience.
-As a Senior Quantity Surveyor and Contracts Administrator at Distance Studio Consultants, she has played a pivotal role in delivering multi-million-dollar community and mixed-use developments across both private and government sectors.
+As a Senior Quantity Surveyor and Contracts Administrator at Trojan General Contracting, she has played a pivotal role in delivering multi-million-dollar community and mixed-use developments across both private and government sectors.

 A leader in her field, Engr.
 De La Peña is the immediate past president of PICE-UAE and currently serves as the secretary of the Philippine Institute of Chartered Quantity Surveyors (PICQS) UAE-Oman Chapter, where she also holds a technical membership.